ibdiab/lamp-stack-server/README.md

 sudo iptables-save
 ```

 ✅ This allows HTTP, SSH, DNS, and apt functionality — while dropping everything else.
+This ensures the best functionality while retaining security.
+Confirm your rules with `sudo iptables -L -n -v`

 ---

 # Step 9: Making Your First Blog Post

 Now that WordPress is installed and secured, log in and create your first blog.
 You can use the built-in editor to write about your project, your learning experience, or anything else.
-You can check the attached screenshot for a sample entry I made xplaining what a LAMP stack is along with some issues I encountered and how I fixed them.
+You can check the attached screenshot for a sample entry I made explaining what a LAMP stack is along with some issues I encountered and how I fixed them.